-Users who inject anabolic steroids run the risk of contracting various infections due to non-sterile injection techniques, sharing of contaminated needles, and the use of steroid preparations manufactured in non-sterile environments.
+People who inject anabolic steroids run the risk of contracting various infections due to nonsterile injection techniques, sharing of contaminated needles, and the use of steroid preparations manufactured in nonsterile environments.
 All these factors put users at risk for contracting viral infections such as HIV/AIDS or hepatitis B or C, and bacterial infections at the sight of injection.

-Users may also develop endocarditis, a bacterial infection that causes a potentially fatal inflammation of the heart lining.
+People may also develop endocarditis, a bacterial infection that causes a potentially fatal inflammation of the heart lining.

 Anabolic steroids are not associated with overdoses.
-The adverse effects a user would experience develop from the use of steroids over time.
+The adverse effects a person would experience develop from the use of steroids over time.

 There are several substances that produce effects similar to those of anabolic steroids.
-These include human growth hormone (hHG), clenbuterol, gonadotropins, and erythropoietin.
+These include human growth hormone, clenbuterol, gonadotropins, and erythropoietin.